The assessment of the real penstock safety margin during transient operation

 - ODM detects any Wave Water Hammer phenomena (or rapid water hammer) to determine if the speed of the transient flow drop will not create a propagating pressure surge.
 This wave could exceed the admissible maximum pressure level over upstream sections of the penstock and damaging its structure.

 - ODM detects any risks of Water Column Separation phenomena to determine if the speed of a sudden increase in flow rate leads to a propagating pressure drop wave.
 The depressurization could lead to cavitation over the upstream sections of the penstock and finally a large void cavity.
-This cavity that collapses when the pressure recovers causes strong overpressure in upstream sections of the penstock.
+This cavity that collapses when the pressure recovers cause strong over pressure in upstream sections of the penstock.

 - ODM detects any risks of resonance by checking if the cyclical levels of the pressure are properly amortized.
 If not, these cycles drive to self-sustained pressure fluctuations and dangerous structural fatigue damage.